Massachusetts must allow gun stores to reopen despite pandemic, judge rules

 Baker imposed the restrictions through executive orders issued beginning in mid-March that, like those adopted in other states, forced the closure of an array of brick-and-mortar businesses in response to the public health emergency.
 Several would-be gun purchasers, retailers and gun rights advocacy groups, including the Second Amendment Foundation, sued, arguing the orders amounted to an unconstitutional ban on acquiring firearms and ammunition for self-defense purposes.

-He cited a major gun-rights ruling by the U.S. Supreme Court in 2008 holding that the U.S. Constitution's Second Amendment guaranteed an individual's right to own guns for self-defense inside the home.
-Woodlock said he would direct the state to allow firearms retailers to re-open by noon on Saturday under a series of restrictions meant to promote cleanliness and social distancing.
+He cited a 2008 U.S. Supreme Court ruling holding that the U.S. Constitution's Second Amendment guaranteed an individual's right to own guns for self-defense inside the home.
+Woodlock ordered the state to allow firearms retailers to re-open by noon on Saturday under restrictions meant to promote cleanliness and social distancing.

+David Jensen, the plaintiffs' lawyer, welcomed the ruling, saying in a statement it "is important to ensure that we protect constitutional rights, even (and especially) during times of emergency."
+Baker told a press conference he needed to review the decision.
+"We will certainly comply with any kind of judicial ruling on anything," he said.

 - READ MORE ON: